 The spam update is the one that matters most for independent dealers like the ones we work with.

-Google’s published spam policies now explicitly call out scaled content abuse – defined as generating large numbers of pages primarily to manipulate rankings rather than to help users.
-Two tactics that have been common in automotive SEO for years fall directly into that category: mass-generated price bracket pages and templated city pages built to target nearby zip codes.
+Two tactics that have been common in automotive SEO for years fall directly into that bucket: mass-generated price bracket pages and templated city pages built to target nearby zip codes.
 Plenty of platform vendors still sell those features.
-That doesn’t make them safe to use right now.
+That doesn't make them safe to use right now.

 Here's what still works.